+email_batch_seconds

+Format <integer></integer>

+Default 0

-Format <INTEGER> Default 0 Description If set to a number greater than 0, emails will be sent in a batch every specified number of seconds, per addressee.
-For example, if this is set to 300, then each user will only receive emails every 5
+Description If set to a number greater than 0, emails will be sent in a batch every specified number of seconds, per addressee.
+For example, if this is set to 300, then each user will only receive emails every 5 minutes in the most frequent scenario.
+The addressee would then receive one email that contains all of the information which would've been sent out individually before.
+If it is unset or set to 0, then emails will be sent for every email event.

+exit_code_canceled_job

+Format <integer></integer>

+Default

-Format <INTEGER> Default -- Description When set, the exit code provided by the user is given to any job that is canceled, regardless of the job's state at the time of cancellation.
+Description When set, the exit code provided by the user is given to any job that is canceled, regardless of the job's state at the time of cancellation.